Tuam: Administration

+The town was later granted town commissioners under the Towns Improvement (Ireland) Act 1854.
+This body became a town council in 2002, under the Local Government Act 2001.
+Along with other similar town councils in Ireland, the body was abolished in 2014 under the Local Government Reform Act 2014.
+The local electoral area of Tuam elects 7 councillors to Galway County Council and forms the Municipal District of Tuam.

 Climate

 Transport

 Tuam is served by the N17 road (to Collooney) and the N83 road (Galway to Sinolane Cross) as well as the R332 and R347.
 A bypass of the N17, avoiding congestion to the west of the town, involved acquisition of land by Galway County Council in late 2006.
 The design of this road includes a bridge over the existing closed railway lines, allowing for future re-opening of the line.
 The M17 was opened ahead of schedule on 27 September 2017.

-Tuam railway station is located on the disused railway line from Athenry to Sligo.
+Tuam railway station (which is disused; the building still stands but has fallen into severe disrepair) is located on the disused railway line from Athenry to Sligo.
 There was a part-successful campaign by West-on-track to have the line reopened as a Western Railway Corridor which was recognised in the Transport21 project.
 Construction work to reopen the line between Ennis and Athenry was completed in 2009.
 Passengers trains run between Limerick and Athenry (where connections to Galway can be made) with further extensions planned.
 Tuam railway station opened on 27 September 1860, closed to passenger traffic on 5 April 1976 and finally closed altogether on 18 December 1978.
 The railway lines were heavily used by trains transporting sugar beets to the Irish Sugar Factory (Comhlucht Siúcra Éireann Teo.) formerly located off the Ballygaddy Road.
 The railway line was used during the filming of The Quiet Man, and can be seen when John Wayne disembarks at Ballyglunin, around 6 km (4 mi) from Tuam.

 Tuam is served by multiple Bus Éireann routes.

 Education

-Tuam is the location of several second level educational institutions, St Jarlath's College, Archbishop McHale College, Presentation College Currylea and St Bridget's Secondary School.
+Tuam is the location of several second-level educational institutions, St Jarlath's College, Archbishop McHale College, Presentation College Currylea, and St Bridget's Secondary School.
+In September 2023 both Presentation College and St. Bridget's amalgamated into High Cross College.
 St Patrick's College (formerly Tuam Christian Brothers School), was amalgamated with St Jarlath's College in June 2009.
 There are five main primary schools: the Mercy Convent and the Presentation Convent, St Patrick's Primary School, the Educate Together National School and Gaelscoil Iarfhlatha, an Irish language primary school (bunscoil lán Ghaeilge).

 Economy

-Tuam is home to several large employers, the largest of which is Valeo Vision Systems, which currently employs over 1000 people.
+Tuam is home to several large employers, the largest of which is Valeo Vision Systems, which currently employs over 1,000 people.